CivicActions/agile-ms/README.md

 ## The USDS Playbook Checklist

+ROB: Rob is going to make short answers here, but we need to add references to the plays through our other material, which I think will be easy.

 1. Understand what people need
 2. Address the whole experience, from start to finish
 3. Make it simple and intuitive